cloudfoundry-attic/garden-windows/api-differences.md

 | Processes#SetTTY                 | Not Implemented                                                     |
 | Processes#Signal                 | Implemented (the signal argument is ignored, the process is killed) |

+# Limitations of Container#Create

+Supplying a base Docker image for your container via `RootFSPath` is not supported.

 # Limitations of Container#LimitCPU

 As opposed to garden linux, on windows we **will probably** (this